SuriyaPradeep/DSA_Questions/README.md

 Explanation: "a", "b", "c" appear in order, so the order of "a", "b", "c" should be "c", "b", and "a".
 Since "d" does not appear in order, it can be at any position in the returned string. "dcba", "cdba", "cbda" are also valid outputs.

+19.Excel Sheet Column Number:-Given a string columnTitle that represents the column title as appears in an Excel sheet, return its corresponding column number.
+For example:
+A -> 1
+B -> 2
+C -> 3
+...
+Z -> 26
+AA -> 27
+AB -> 28
+...

 ## Stack
 1,Valid Parentheses:-Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
 An input string is valid if: